 The Antakirinja Matu-Yankunytjatjara people are the Traditional Owners of Bon Bon.
 We’re working together to survey and protect culturally significant sites and to develop an Indigenous Land Use Agreement.
 This will set out the ongoing relationship between us.

 The buildings and infrastructure on reserve reflect Bon Bon's 130-year history as a sheep station.
 During this era it was home to a large community including station managers, overseers, stockmen and Aboriginal families.

-We’re working with the South Australian Museum to archive a number of historical documents and have set up a museum of pastoral relics in the old Workers Quarters near the Homestead.
+We've worked with the South Australian Museum to archive a number of historical documents and have set up a museum of pastoral relics in the old Workers' Quarters near the Homestead.